ralik45/Coffe-Sales-Analysis/README.md

 ## Project Background

-As a Senior Data Analyst, I was tasked with creating an insightful KPI report for the executive team of a global coffee distributor. **This report analyzes sales performance data from 2019 to 2021 across various regions, customer demographics, and product categories, comprising over 28,000 records**.
+As a Freelance Data Analyst, I was tasked with creating an insightful KPI report for the executive team of a global coffee distributor. **This report analyzes sales performance data from 2019 to 2021 across various regions, customer demographics, and product categories, comprising over 28,000 records**.
 The primary goal was to identify trends, top-performing products, regional contributions, and customer behavior to inform data-driven strategic decisions.

 ## Executive Summary